 It’s a simple drink, but there are truly so many possibilities for it.
 I’d never even had one until I’d gone to a food blogging conference last year.
 It was blueberry and it was so incredibly delicious.
 I was hooked right then and there.

 Fast forward to a #foodbloggersleepover at Mary’s house about a month ago and Holly’s making us her fantastic version of a Mojito.
 Needless to say, it was an incredible few days as it usually is when we’re together.
 We laughed until our sides hurt, but we also talked a lot about blogging and actually did teach each other a thing or two in the process, believe it or not.

 Great friends, delicious food and drinks plus LOTS of laughs, what’s better than that?

-I made my Strawberry Mojitos in a 2-quart pitcher, so that we could keep any extra in the fridge.
+I made my Strawberry Mojitos in a 2-quart pitcher so that we could keep the extra in the fridge.
 Be sure to give it a good stir before you pour as the strawberry purée will settle at the bottom.

 Take a look at these other Mojito recipes from my blogger friends…

 Raspberry Mojitos from Heather Christo

 Cherry Lime Mojito from Cooking LSL

 Mango Mojitos from Nutmeg Nanny

 Watermelon Mojitos from Cook, Crave, Inspire by Spend with Pennies